 5 Ways to Get a Smaller Car Loan

-According to Experian’s State of the Automotive Finance Market survey from the second quarter of 2016, the average new car loan came out to $29,880 earlier this year.
-Meanwhile, the average person who bought a used car from a franchise walked away with a $20,940 loan.
-The average length of these loans was 68 months (new) and 66 months (used), with average monthly payments of $499 and $378 respectively.
+According to Experian’s State of the Automotive Finance Market survey from the fourth quarter of 2019, the average new car loan came out to $32,797 with an average monthly payment of $554.
+Meanwhile, the average amount borrowed for a used car was $20,554 with an average payment of $393.
+The average length of these loans was 69 months and 65 months, respectively.

 The easiest way to get a smaller car loan is to save up as much as you can right away.
 With a large down payment, you can borrow less whether you buy a new or used car.
 You can also pay all of your lender fees and taxes out-of-pocket, reducing the amount of your loan.

 Saving up a huge down payment isn’t difficult; it just takes time.
-By and large, the best way to start saving is to figure out how much you can spare from your monthly budget, then set up automatic bank transfers into a targeted savings account.
+By and large, one of the best ways to start saving is to figure out how much you can spare from your monthly budget, then set up automatic bank transfers into a targeted savings account.

 If you can manage to save $100 per month, you’ll have $1,200 after your first year.
 Save $200 per month, and you’ll have $2,400 saved after 12 months.
-The more you can save, the less your car loan might be in the end.
+The more you can save, the smaller your car loan might be in the end.
 If you’d like some budgeting help, here are some of the best budgeting apps we reviewed.

-The Experian study noted huge disparities between the average car loan for new cars and used cars: a difference of $12,243.
-If you want to borrow less, the study easily illustrates how you can do so by buying a used car instead of a new one.
+The Experian study noted a disparity between the average car loan for new cars and used cars: a difference of $12,243.
+If you want to borrow less, the study illustrates that you can do so by buying a used car instead of a new one.

-While securing a lower interest rate won’t lead to a smaller car loan, it will reduce the amount of money you pay for your loan over time.
-With a lower interest rate, you’ll also score a lower monthly payment that can make your new car loan easier to handle over the long run.
+While securing a lower interest rate won’t lead to a smaller car loan, it could reduce the amount of money you pay for your loan over time.
+With a lower interest rate, you could also score a lower monthly payment that could make your new car loan easier to handle over the long run.

-A car loan calculator can help you figure out how much your payment will be based on various interest rates and loan terms.
+A car loan calculator can help you estimate out how much your payment will be based on various interest rates and loan terms.
 Make sure to play around with the numbers based on your credit score, then apply for an auto loan before you go to the car dealership.
 Here’s why: Dealers can — and often do — raise customers’ auto loan interest rates for their own profit.
 One of the best ways to make sure you receive the car loan APR you deserve is to get a preapproved car loan.
 Here’s how.

 A smaller car loan can mean different things to different people.
 For some, their main goal is securing the lowest monthly payment they can get.
 For others, a loan with the shortest term possible is ideal, regardless of the monthly cost.

-Either way, it can pay to play around with your loan details to find the best loan length and deal.
-Shortening the length of your loan can help you pay your loan off faster and potentially get a lower interest rate, while lengthening your loan could lead to a lower monthly payment you can easily afford.
+Either way, it can pay to play around with your loan details to find your best loan length and deal.
+Shortening the length of your loan can help you pay off your loan faster and potentially get a lower interest rate, while lengthening your loan could lead to a lower monthly payment you can easily afford.

 While all new and used cars come with a base price, the costs can skyrocket when an auto includes special features.
-These features, which can include upgraded stereo systems, reverse view cameras, Bluetooth technology, and leather interiors tend to add to the overall cost of your vehicle without increasing its utility.
+These features, which can include upgraded stereo systems, Apple CarPlay/Android Auto technology, leather interiors and more, tend to add to the overall cost of your vehicle without increasing its utility.

 Buying a car is never cheap, but you can decrease your car loan tremendously if you’re willing to compromise.
-By buying used, choosing a less fancy car, saving up a large down payment, and shopping around for the best deal, a smaller car loan could be in your future.
+By buying used, choosing a less fancy car, saving up a large down payment and shopping around for your best deal, a smaller car loan could be in your future.